C. B. Macpherson

-Crawford Brough Macpherson OC FRHistS FRSC (11 November 1911 – 22 July 1987) was an influential Canadian political scientist who taught political theory at the University of Toronto.
+Crawford Brough Macpherson OC FRHistS FRSC (11 November 1911 – 22 July 1987) was a Canadian political scientist who taught political theory at the University of Toronto.

 Life

 Macpherson was born on 18 November 1911 in Toronto, Ontario.
 After graduating from the University of Toronto Schools, he received his undergraduate degree from the University of Toronto in 1933.
-He then earned a Master of Science degree in economics at the London School of Economics where he studied under the supervision of Harold Laski, he joined the faculty of the University of Toronto in 1935.
+He then earned a Master of Science degree in economics at the London School of Economics where he studied under the supervision of Harold Laski; he joined the faculty of the University of Toronto in 1935.
 At that time a Doctor of Philosophy degree in the social sciences was uncommon, but some twenty years later he submitted a collection of sixteen published papers to the London School of Economics and was awarded the Doctor of Science degree in economics.
 These papers were then published in 1953 edition as the book, Democracy in Alberta: The Theory and Practice of a Quasi-Party System.
-In 1956 he became a Professor of Political Economy at the University of Toronto.
+In 1956 he became a professor of Political Economy at the University of Toronto.

 He took several sabbaticals on fellowships which were often spent at English universities including an Overseas Fellowship at Churchill College, Cambridge.

 Macpherson gave the annual Massey Lectures in 1964.
 He was made an Officer of the Order of Canada, Canada's highest civilian honour, in 1976.

 Following his death, a two-part documentary on his life and work aired on CBC Radio's Ideas program.

 The Canadian Political Science Association presents an annual C. B. Macpherson Prize for the best book on political theory written by a Canadian.

 Macpherson died on 22 July 1987.
 He was survived by his wife, noted Canadian feminist Kathleen "Kay" Macpherson.